 And honestly, at first I didn’t expect myself to enjoy it because I was never a fan of stage performances, but as it turns out, it was the most enjoyable thing that we did during our Taiwan trip.

-8. Splurge in the Night Market!
+8. Shop till you drop in the Night Market!

 No trip to Taiwan is complete without a visit to one of their Night Markets.
 Taiwan has many night markets, and Raohe is just one of the notable ones, others being Ximending and Shilin night market.